Alex Monk BA (Hons), MA, HCPC (Accred.)

 The power of the imagination

 It is important to note creativity is first and foremost a state of mind that we all have inside us, although it may have nothing to do with 'art'.
 Yet without it we can all feel pretty stuck and sometimes, not know where to turn.
-This can make us feel unhappy very quickly.The imagination can help us to feel more curious about our lives, rather than anxious, depressed, or overwhelmed by our thoughts and feelings.
+This can make us feel unhappy very quickly.The imagination can help us to feel more curious about our lives, rather than anxious, depressed, or overwhelmed by thoughts and feelings.
 This fosters a greater awareness of life's problems and a greater ability to think about them without feeling at their mercy, or that we need to immediately act upon them.

 Training, qualifications & experience

 I am an HCPC accredited Integratrive Arts Psychotherapist with five years of rigorous training and have extensive experience of working as a Psychotherapist in NHS mental health services for both inpatient and community settings, working with groups and individuals with mental health concerns and learning disabilities.
+My own ongoing professional development is an essential part of my work as a psychotherapist and this combines both experiential and theoretical trainings including arts psychotherapies, talking therapies encompassing psychodynamic & humanistic theory and body psychotherapies from the Gestalt and Hakomi schools.

 Training & Qualifications